jbrayton/app-store-review-feed/README.md

 App Store customer reviews are available via Atom feeds, but using those feeds directly has some drawbacks:

-* In order to get all reviews across all storefronts, you need to subscribe a feed for each storefront (country).
+* In order to get all reviews across all storefronts (countries), you need to subscribe to a feed for each storefront.
 * The feed names do not include the name of the app.
-* The feeds include the star rating, but not in a manner that a typical news reader or aggregation service will incorporate.
+* The feeds include the star rating, but not in a manner that a news reader or aggregation service will incorporate.
-* The atom feeds appear to be less reliable than JSON-formatted equivalent feeds, but the JSON-formatted feeds are not in a standard format that can be read by an RSS reader or aggregation service.
+* The atom feeds appear to be less reliable than JSON-formatted equivalent feeds, at least in my limited experience testing them.
+However the JSON-formatted feeds are not in a standard format that can be read by an RSS reader or aggregation service.
+* Not all reviews are written in a language that the developer can read.

-This script generates JSON feeds based on those Atom feeds, addressing these weaknesses:
+This script generates JSON Feeds based on those Atom feeds, addressing these weaknesses:

 * The script will generate one feed per app.
 * The feed name will be “App Store Reviews of [PRODUCT_NAME]”
-* The feeds will include the star rating in the body of each feed entry.
+* The feeds will include the star rating in the body of each review.

-The feeds also include a Google Translate link at the bottom of each entry in case the review is in a foreign language.
+* The feeds include a Google Translate link at the bottom of each review in case the review is in a foreign language.

 ## Installation